qriar-labs/qiam-ce/README.md

 ![Alt text](extras/images/qiam_betav1.png)
 The platform is a key component for several of our products:
 * QAP
-* Managed Cloud - QIAM
+* Managed Cloud - QloudSec
 * QSCIM

 Default User and Password: admin/admin